spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.md

 Currently this solution proved to be useful for multi-store setup environments with more than 2 stores operated within a single AWS region, although projects with only 2 stores can benefit with this solution as well.

-At the same time it worth mentioning that for single store setup - it doesn't make sense to apply this customization.
+At the same time it worth mentioning that for it does not make sense to apply this customization for a single store setup.
 Although there are no drawbacks, it won't provide any significant benefits in performance, just better logging.

 - In summary, this HowTo can be applied to multi-store setup with at least 2 stores within one AWS region to gain such benefits as potential cost reduction from scaling down a Jenkins instance, or to speed Publish and Synchronize processing instead.